 Keep Design In Mind

 Media rooms of today aren't like the dark, mismatched basement gathering spaces of before.
-You can create a space that feels beautiful and luxe, even with an oversized TV positioned right above your gorgeous mantle.
+You can create a space that feels beautiful and luxe, even with an oversized TV positioned right above your gorgeous mantel.
 The white frame in this living room above the fireplace is actually a television that doubles as an art piece.
 It sets the space when you want to catch up on your shows and looks inconspicuous when you don't.

 Consider Blackout Curtains